 Mocha Chip Popsicles

 Does your day feel incomplete without that midafternoon pick-me-up?
-Then these mocha chip pops are for you, but they're far healthier than espresso chip ice cream, so you can indulge guilt-free.
+Then these mocha chip pops are for you.
 In the recipe, milk, protein powder and instant espresso are blended together and layered with a few chocolate chips.
 If you want to make these Popsicles vegan, simply swap in almond milk and dairy-free chocolate chips.

 Recipe and Nutritional Info: Mocha Chip Popsicles